Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Results

 All results are reported on a single 60/20/20 split of 80 subjects × 3 measurements (test $n=48$), with inference times measured per sample on CPython~3.10 running on an Apple M1 Pro (16\,GB RAM, macOS~14.4.1).

 The Enhanced Beer–Lambert model demonstrates superior performance with 13.6 mg/dL RMSE, representing a 61\% improvement compared to the SDNN baseline.
-The model achieves 93.8\% clinical accuracy (within ±15\%) and 95.8\% Clarke Error Grid Zone A classification, both exceeding clinical requirements for glucose monitoring devices.
-Remarkably, this performance is achieved with only 56 parameters and 0.01 ms inference time, making it highly suitable for embedded implementation.
+This performance is achieved with only 56 parameters and 0.01 ms inference time, making it well-suited to embedded implementation.